zowe/docs-site/docs/extend/extend-cli/cli-developing-a-plugin.md

 ## Creating a Zowe CLI command

-Define the command that calls the client-side API.
+To define the command that calls the client-side API:

-Follow these steps:

 1. In `src/cli`, create a folder named `diff`.
 2. In the `diff` directory, create a file named `Diff.definition.ts`.